GreatOldOne/CMWDMFFA/README.md

 Team Duels uses voice chat commands to build and manage duel teams.

-* Voice chat/Follow me (as duel team leader): Invite a player to your team.
+* Voice chat/Follow me (as duel team leader): Invites a player to your team.
-* Voice chat/Yes (while not in a team and invited): Accept a team invitation and join said team.
+* Voice chat/Yes (while not in a team and invited): Accepts a team invitation and join said team.
-* Voice chat/No (while not in a team and invited): Decline a team invitation.
+* Voice chat/No (while not in a team and invited): Declines a team invitation.
-* Voice chat/Sorry (while in a team): As the duel team leader, targetting a player in your team and executing this command will kick said player from your team.
+* Voice chat/Sorry (while in a team): As the duel team leader, targeting a player in your team and executing this command will kick said player from your team.
 However, executing this command as a non-duel team leader will cause you to leave your current team.
-* Voice chat/Retreat (as duel team leader): Disband your duel team.
+* Voice chat/Retreat (as duel team leader): Disbands your duel team.

 Only the team leader can challenge others or accept challenges.